sezsucu/environment/README.md

 * Kernel version
 * For each file system available space and use percentage

-### dirTree.sh
-Display the directory structure for the given path or the current directory in a nice visual way.

-### largeDirs.sh
-Displays the top 15 directories in terms of disk space they occupy.
-Only the direct files are considered, not the contents of its sub directories.

 ### manageVars.sh
 Used to manage variables in bashVars.sh file.
 This file is a set of key value pairs where each key is a variable exported by default.
 For example, say there is a long host name for a dev